MicrosoftDocs/windows-ai-docs/docs/get-onnx-model.md

 - Convert models trained in other ML frameworks into ONNX format with [WinMLTools](convert-model-winmltools.md) converters or the [ONNX tutorials](https://github.com/onnx/tutorials).

 Once you have an ONNX model, you'll [integrate the model](integrate-model.md) into your app's code, and then, you'll be able use machine learning in your Windows apps and devices!

+## Get Help

+### Technical Questions

+To ask or answer technical questions about Windows ML, please use [Stack Overflow](https://stackoverflow.com/questions/tagged/windows-machine-learning).

+### Bugs

+To report a bug, please file an issue on our [GitHub](https://github.com/Microsoft/Windows-Machine-Learning/issues).

+### Feature Requests

+To request a feature, please head over to [Windows Developer Feedback](https://wpdev.uservoice.com/).